Research into mouth and oropharyngeal cancer

 Versius Surgical System

 In another study, researchers are also looking at transoral robot assisted surgery (TORS).
 They are using a robotic system called the Versius Surgical System.
-It helps to accurately control the surgical instruments during keyhole surgery.
-During TORS the surgeon inserts surgical instruments through the mouth or throat rather than through a cut in the skin.
-The researchers want to find out:
+It is used in a variety of other specialities safely and is being tested for its ability to work safely through the mouth for operating on oropharyngeal cancer The researchers want to find out:

 - if Versius is safe